Uncertainty-Aware Digital Twins: Robust Model Predictive Control using Time-Series Deep Quantile Learning

-This work proposes a simultaneous multi-step robust MPC framework utilizing time-series deep neural networks and deep learning quantiles, providing a novel decision-making approach for Digital Twins of complex engineering systems.
-The proposed framework, depicted in Fig. \ref{fig:overall_flowchart}, comprises two distinct stages.
-In the offline stage, noisy system data is gathered as the training data.
+The proposed framework, depicted in Fig. \ref{fig:overall_flowchart}, comprises two stages.
+In Stage 1, noisy system data is gathered as the training data.
 A time-series deep neural network, named Time-Series Dense Encoder (TiDE), is employed to perform nonlinear system identification, capturing both the nominal system dynamics and the quantiles of the data uncertainty, encompassing the uncertainty of the nominal prediction.
-Subsequently, in the online stage, TiDE serves as the predictive model in the proposed multi-step robust MPC.
-The nominal prediction is utilized to assess the reference tracking performance, while the predictive quantiles are employed to guarantee constraint satisfaction.
+Subsequently, in Stage 2, TiDE serves as the predictive model (virtual system) operating with the proposed multi-step robust MPC as the virtual-to-physical integration.
+The nominal prediction (median) is utilized to assess the reference tracking performance, while the predictive quantiles are employed to guarantee constraint satisfaction.
 This proposed method is validated using an illustrative example and an engineering case study in additive manufacturing.
 The contributions of this work include:

 \begin{itemize} \item We propose a robust MPC framework for multi-step ahead prediction models as an embodiment of uncertainty-aware real-time decision-making for Digital Twins.

 \item We demonstrate the effectiveness of deep learning quantiles in quantifying data uncertainty.